-With regard to noise barriers, which are proposed for screening during construction, their viability and effectiveness have not been addressed in sufficient depth or detail.
+For mitigation purposes, 6 m barriers are proposed around the Domain Station site, however their viability and effectiveness have not been addressed in sufficient depth or detail.
 Issues such as wind loads, pedestrian access and flexibility and all of which affect the practicality of such treatments have not been addressed.
-The issue of reflections and reverberant build-up can be significant de-rating factors and in such cases absorptive faced barrier may be required, but such issues have not been considered.
+Further, reflections and reverberant build-up between barriers can lead to increased levels in urban areas which may require absorptive faced barriers to resolve.

-In addition engineering and construction issues associated with the placement of the barriers, including buildability, will be significant as, based on previous experience, concrete footings, steel supports and barriers built from 100mm concrete wall panels will be required.
+In addition we estimate that engineering and construction issues associated with the barriers, including buildability, will be significant as, based on previous experience, concrete footings, steel supports and barriers built from 100mm concrete wall panels will be required.